This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 |6 each||Kernel Corn||–||–|

-Not only does the requisition keep tabs on inventory, it also can be used to determine the dollar value of foods requested by each department and so be used to determine expenses.
+Not only does the requisition keep tabs on inventory, but it also can be used to determine the dollar value of foods requested by each department and so be used to determine expenses.
 In a larger operation where purchases may be made from different suppliers at different prices, it may be necessary to tag all staples with their costs and date of arrival.
 Expensive items such as meats are often tagged with a form that contains information about weight, cost per unit (piece, pound or kilogram), date of purchase, and name of supplier.
 Pricing all items is time consuming, but that time will soon be recovered when requisition forms are being filled out or when the stock has to be given a monetary value.
 In addition, having prices on goods may help to remind staff that waste is costly.

 Inventory Record Keeping